 SIMS recruited 600 women.
 Trial participants will be followed-up for 36 months.

-The primary outcome measure will be patient-reported success rate measured by the validated PGI-I (a 1-item questionnaire designed to assess the patient’s impression of changes in her urinary symptoms) at 12-months.
+The primary outcome measure is patient-reported success rate measured by the validated PGI-I (a 1-item questionnaire designed to assess the patient’s impression of changes in her urinary symptoms) at 12-months.

 SIMS is led by Professor Mohamed Abdel-Fattah based at the University of Aberdeen.